混声コーラスが醸し出す「空間」を素直に受け止めれば、まず身体から、やがてじわじわと心に。

-Irish composer Michael McGlynn founded ANÚNA in 1987 in an effort to create a choral voice for his homeland.
-The name was derived from An Uaithne, a collective term for the three ancient types of Irish music - Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
+Composer Michael McGlynn founded ANÚNA in 1987 in an effort to create a choral voice for his homeland, Ireland.
+The name ANÚNA was derived from An Uaithne, a collective term for the three ancient types of Irish music - Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
 Today Anúna is the parent ensemble of the ANÚNA COLLECTIVE which includes the ensembles Systir and M’ANAM.

 Unlike other European nations, Ireland does not have an indigenous choral tradition and Michael saw this as a unique opportunity to create a new form or choral singing that would take the best of contemporary practices and fuse it with the singular aspects of the Irish tradition of singing, sean nós, and the country’s rich creative heritage.
-This required him to create music for the group that reflects his own deep relationship to the Irish language, history and landscape.
+This required him to compose and arrange music for the group that reflects his own deep relationship to the Irish language, history and landscape.
+Over the decades, this music has expanded its vision beyond its initial ethos, becoming part of the repertoire of choirs across the Earth, and today ANÚNA itself inhabits a unique place in the world of ensemble singing - an entity that grows and develops organically, becoming one of the most interesting and original vocal music institutions in the world.

 ANÚNA have sung on many of the greatest stages in the world including the Concertgebouw (Amsterdam), the National Centre for the Performing Arts in Beijing, Orchard Hall Tokyo, Radio City Music Hall in New York and Minneapolis Symphony Hall.
 The group have headlined at the BBC Proms at the Royal Albert Hall.